 A champion of education, John continues to share his knowledge of the architectural arts with clients and professionals as a guest lecturer at university graduate preservation programs and by leading decorative finish workshops and professional development presentations.

 Dorothea securely anchors the business by providing the accounting, reporting, and innovative business systems that have contributed to the company's transformation from a small regional decorative painting shop into a nationally known architectural arts studio.

 In addition to making sure everything runs smoothly day-to-day, Dorothea oversees and manages Canning’s safety programs and protocols.
 Her education in construction management has led to automating the company’s information systems taking advantage of the efficiencies provided by up-to-date technology for managing finances, compliance reporting, and overall customer service.

-Because of her experience on large-scale projects, as well as with various state and federal agencies throughout the country, Dorothea has a comprehensive understanding of regulations and reporting requirements, and serves as a resident expert in those areas.
+Because of her experience on large-scale projects, and with multiple federal and state agencies throughout the country, Dorothea has a comprehensive understanding of regulations and reporting requirements, and serves as the company expert in those areas.

 Marcie graduated from the Pennsylvania State University, majoring in Integrative Design with a focus on graphic design in Architectural Studies, and Art History.